ritua2/gib/middle-layer/greyfish_storage/README.md

 Note: deactivating the APIs will not change or delete any data, it will simply no longer be able to accept communications from outside.

-**Partial installations**

-* Installation without Redis temporary tokens: Set *redis_command* to a different Linux command.
-* Installation without InfluxDB logs: Set *influx_command* to a a different Linux command.

-Note: Greyfish can be setup without Redis and InfluxDB.

 #### Usage